camilleldn/boxen-web/README.md

 ####3.
 Click the Heroku deploy button above!

-This should take you directly to Heroku.
-Using the client id, client token and generated random 30 character string, fill in the fields on the page and click Deploy App.
+This should take you directly to Heroku to the page shown in the GIF below.
+Using the client id, client token and generated random 30 character string, fill in the fields on the page and click Deploy For Free.

 ![Heroku creation](https://github.com/camilleldn/boxen-web/blob/master/heroku-create.gif)